polcolomer/RandNetGen/readme.md

 ## Acknowledgements

-I want to thank Sergio Oller, Chiara Orsini and Marian Boguñá for their very useful comments and suggestions.
+I want to thank Sergio Oller, Chiara Orsini, Oriol Vilanova and Marian Boguñá for their very useful comments and suggestions.

 ## References